26 Mar Winning is a Choice (Here’s How To Do It!) with Tom Ziglar

 Mitch Matthews: Right.

 Tom Ziglar: And so this is the way you do it.
 The first thing you do is in the basket of the balloon, you put two things.
-The first thing you put in is every dream, desire, goal, aspiration, anything that you’ve ever wanted to achieve, anything that you’ve ever wanted to be, do or have you put it all into the basket of that balloon.
-And then the next thing you put in that, because this is where you are, right.
-You’re in the basket of the balloon and then the next thing you put in the basket of the balloon are all of your gifts and talents, skills and experience.
+The first thing you put in is every dream, desire, goal, aspiration, anything that you’ve ever wanted to achieve, anything that you’ve ever wanted to be, do or have you put it all in to the basket of that balloon.
+And then the next thing you put in that because this is where you are, right.
+You’re in the basket of the balloon and then the next thing you put in the basket of the balloon is all of your gifts and talents, skills and experience.
 And so you dig into, golly, what am I naturally good at it?
 What are the gifts that God gave me?
 And this is a side note.

 Tom Ziglar: Dad said that success is the maximum utilization of the abilities that God gave you.
-In our culture, we look at social media and we think we get this fake masky view of the world.
+In our culture, we look at social media and we think we get this fake mask view of the world.
 And we think, golly, everybody’s got it, but I don’t have it.
 And we compare our success to theirs and they’re completely different.
 So here’s what happens in them, in the basket of that balloon.
-Our desires, our dreams, and our goals start mixing around with our gifts and talents and skills and experience and they move around so much they ignite a little flame and then the balloon of hope, and you just picture the word hope on this big balloon, it starts to rise because we start thinking, wait, you know what?
+Our desires, our dreams, and our goals start mixing around with our gifts and talents and skills and experience and they move around so much they ignite a little flame and then the balloon of hope, and you just picture the word hope in this big balloon, it starts to rise because we start thinking, wait, you know what?
 If I apply what I’m good at to where I want to go, I have a better chance to get there.
 Just like a football, I mean, how many field goals does Tom Brady kick in practice?
 None.
 That’s not his gifted talent.

 Mitch Matthews: Exactly.

 Tom Ziglar: So what do they want him to do?
-They want him to watch film, read defenses, work on his throwing, work on his timing, work on his footwork, because that’s what his skill is, that’s what his gift and talent is.
+They want him to watch the film, read defenses, work on his throwing, work on his timing, work on his footwork because that’s what his skill is, that’s what his gift and talent is.
 And so when we start focusing on our gifts and talents and it starts mixing with our dreams and desires and that balloon of hope starts to rise, but here’s the problem, it only goes so high.
 So the furnace then, we notice the third component of the balloon, which is the furnace.
-This is what controls the fuel that lights the furnace and on the knob in that furnace, is this word and it’s a four letter word, and the word is grit.
+This is what controls the fuel that lights the furnace and on the knob in that furnace, is this word and it’s a four-letter word, and the word is grit.
 And so what we’ve got to do is turn the knob of grit and apply grit to our gifts and talents.
 And when we … and grit, Angela Duckworth and her writing.
 Grit is you get knocked down 100 times, you get up 101.
 The world says you’ll never do that, you say watch me.
 I mean, that’s grit, right?

 Mitch Matthews: Right.